Theoretical Foundations of Deep Selective State-Space Models: Introduction

 While standard SSMs were shown to be particularly powerful on signal processing tasks, their computation power is limited: the core sequential mechanism of S4 is equivalent to a convolution~(filtering)~\citep{li2022makes}.
-This represents a drawback in challenging domains such as text and genetics, where the ability to select data efficiently in an input-dependent manner (i.e., perform content-based reasoning) is crucial~(see results in~\citep{wang2022pretraining, fu2022hungry}).
+This represents a drawback in challenging domains such as text and genetics, where the ability to select data efficiently in an input-dependent manner -- i.e., perform content-based reasoning -- is crucial~(see~\citep{wang2022pretraining, fu2022hungry, arora2023zoology}).
 Towards reaching this goal with recurrent models, various adaptations of S4 have been proposed in the last few months.
-Notably, Mamba~\cite{gu2023mamba} implements simple and efficient gating mechanisms on the S4 recurrence, unlocking input selectivity in the memory update.
-Mamba achieved state-of-the-art performance of various language modeling tasks at a fraction of the compute needed to train a transformer model with an equal number of parameters, with inference time still scaling~(like S4) with $O(\text{sequence length})$.
-Similar ideas can be found in recent S4-inspired recurrent linear attention models, such as RWKV~\citep{peng2023rwkv}, RetNet~\citep{sun2023retentive}, Gateloop~\citep{katsch2023gateloop} and Gated Linear Attention~(GLA)~\citep{yang2023gated}.
-Last, very recently, \cite{de2024griffin} surpassed the performance of Mamba with a gated RNN architecture -- Griffin -- based on an improved version of the LRU~\cite{orvieto2023resurrecting}, perhaps the simplest SSM variant.
+Notably, Mamba~\citep{gu2023mamba} implements simple and efficient gating mechanisms on the S4 recurrence, unlocking input selectivity in the memory update.
+Mamba achieved state-of-the-art performance in various language modeling tasks while greatly improving the inference throughput.
+Similar ideas can be found in recent developments inspired by attention, such as RWKV~\citep{peng2023rwkv}, RetNet~\citep{sun2023retentive}, Gateloop~\citep{katsch2023gateloop}, Gated Linear Attention~(GLA)~\citep{yang2023gated}, and HGRN2~\citep{qin2024hgrn2}.
+Very recently, \cite{de2024griffin} surpassed the performance of Mamba with a gated RNN architecture -- Griffin -- based on an improved version of the LRU~\citep{orvieto2023resurrecting}, and \citep{feng2024rnnsneeded} introduced minimal versions of GRU and LSTM as gated SSMs.